philpax/philpax.github.io/content/about.md

 path = "about"
 +++

 G'day!
-I'm Philpax[^1], a creative polyglot programmer/engineer, and I'm passionate about computers, how we interact with them, and how they can be used to enable creativity.
+I'm Philpax[^1], a creative polyglot programmer/engineer, and I'm passionate about computers, how we interact with them, and how we can use them to empower people.
 Welcome to my humble website!

 [^1]: IPA `/ˈfɪl.pæks/`. he/him.